-Here is a list of some of the most helpful general references apart from this site for the lover of Florida Byways.
+Here is a list of some of the most helpful general references apart from this site for the explorer of Florida Scenic Byways.
 To dig deeper, visit each individual byway page on this site for highlighted county, nature and tourism links applicable to each byway.

 On the Road